Philippine FDI net inflows plunge nearly 40% in October - BusinessWorld Online

 Based on preliminary Bangko Sentral ng Pilipinas (BSP) data, FDI net inflows declined by 39.8% to $642 million in October from $1.067 billion in the same month in 2024.

-Despite this, October saw the highest monthly FDI level in three months or since the $1.271-billion inflow posted in July.
+Despite this, October saw the highest monthly FDI level in three months or since the $1.271-billion net inflows posted in July.

 Month on month, inflows more than doubled (100.6%) from the five-year low of $320 million in September.